Aristaeomorpha foliacea: Description

 Aristaeomorpha foliacea is a large decapod crustacean, a shrimp or prawn which has a firm and, flexible and light red exoskeleton and black eyes.
 In mature females black colour of the black ovaries darkens the dorsal part of the abdomen.
-There is a slight keel along the dorsal midlines of the third segment which becomes more probounced on the next three segments, ending in a sharp posterior point.
+There is a slight keel along the dorsal midlines of the third segment which becomes more pronounced on the next three segments, ending in a sharp posterior point.
 It has long pleopods, antennal, hepatic and branchiostegal spines on its carapace, a very short upper antennal flagella, strong spines to the rear of the midpoint on the third to sixth abdominal segments, a telson with four small mobile lateral spines, the females have an open telicum and the species shows secondary sexual dimorphism in body size and the length of the rostrum with the adult females being larger and having a longer rostrum, extending well beyond the antennal scale.
 In the males the rostrum is short and does not reach the tip of the antenna's peduncle.
 There are 6-12 upper teeth on the rostrum, including 2 on the carapace.
 The largest females have a total length of 225 mm and the largest males grow to 170 mm.
 The more common measurements for females are 170–200 mm body length and for males 130–140 mm.